nikoheikkila/publicator/README.md

   --template TEXT                 Commit message template (`%s` will be
                                   replaced with the new version tag)
                                   [default: release: %s]
-  --install-completion [bash|zsh|fish|powershell|pwsh]
+  --release-draft / --no-release-draft
+                                  Opens a pre-filled GitHub release page with browser if the current project is hosted on GitHub  [default: release-draft] --install-completion [bash|zsh|fish|powershell|pwsh]
                                   Install completion for the specified shell.
   --show-completion [bash|zsh|fish|powershell|pwsh]